carlosserafin/infrareth/README.md

 # InfraRETH - an Inclusive and Movement for Equality using NFTs and Infrared Photography

-InfraRETH is a movement for equality and people inclusion in order to see more than what our eyes can see through infrared photography combined with NFTs and a roadmap full of education events, descentralized experiences opening opportunities in places where this blockchains, Ethereum, Polygon, and all ETH tecnologies are unknown.
+InfraRETH is the artistic movement that seeks equality and people inclusion in order to see more than what our eyes can see through infrared photography combined with NFTs and a roadmap full of education events, descentralized experiences opening opportunities in places where blockchains, Ethereum, Polygon, and all ETH tecnologies are unknown.

+InfraRETH rewards each HODLER with a significantly larger share of every auction if linked to WorldCoin (this will give authenticity to your personal InfraRETH picture), giving more value to your stake inside InfraRETH DAO.
+Percentage of each auction and secondary market royalties will go through SuperFluid to support institutions, individuals, students, communities that are in situations of marginalization or social inequality.

 # NFT ERC721 Collection